Academic authorship: Responsibilities of authors

-Unconventional types of authorship
+Egregious and questionable types of authorship

 Honorary authorship

 Honorary authorship is sometimes granted to those who played no significant role in the work, for a variety of reasons.
 Until recently, it was standard to list the head of a German department or institution as an author on a paper regardless of input.
 The United States National Academy of Sciences, however, warns that such practices "dilute the credit due the people who actually did the work, inflate the credentials of those so 'honored,' and make the proper attribution of credit more difficult."
 The extent to which honorary authorship still occurs is not empirically known.
 However, it is plausible to expect that it is still widespread, because senior scientists leading large research groups can receive much of their reputation from a long publication list and thus have little motivation to give up honorary authorships.

 A possible measure against honorary authorships has been implemented by some scientific journals, in particular by the Nature journals.
 They demand that each new manuscript must include a statement of responsibility that specifies the contribution of every author.
 The level of detail varies between the disciplines.
 Senior persons may still make some vague claim to have "supervised the project", for example, even if they were only in the formal position of a supervisor without having delivered concrete contributions.
 (The truth content of such statements is usually not checked by independent persons.)
 However, the need to describe contributions can at least be expected to somewhat reduce honorary authorships.
 In addition, it may help to identify the perpetrator in a case of scientific fraud.